dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

 #### Check-off

-You're going to write a tiny amount of code (< 10 lines for each part), but it has to be the right code.
+You're going to write a tiny amount of code (< 20 lines for each part), but it has to be the right code.

 You will:

   1. Replace all of our code from labs 12 and 13 lab and show that the previous tests run.
 (Note: our "tests" are incredibly weak so this isn't a high bar; apologies.
-Next tuesday will have a more ruthless approach)
+Next Tuesday will have a more ruthless approach)

   2. ***Have detailed comments in your `.S` stating why exactly you did what you did with page numbers.***  This is not optional.

-  3. Checkoff should be 5-8 people at once where anyone can answer
+  3. Check-off should be 5-8 people at once where anyone can answer
      questions: "why did you do this".

 Extensions: